Maine’s top court upholds guilty plea in 1979 cold-case infant killing

 The ruling noted that prosecutors also asked the Supreme Court to change the standard to one based on the “trustworthiness” of confessions, but the court dismissed those arguments in a footnote, saying justices saw “no reason to abandon” the corpus delicti precedent.
 Then, the Supreme Court went on to rule that Warren had sufficient evidence to determine that a crime had been committed.

 Hagar has been imprisoned since his arrest in April 2017.
-Warren took the unusual step in July 2017 of granting him bail, but Hagar was unable to raise the amount, which was $10,000 cash or $100,000 surety.
+Warren took the unusual step in July 2017 of granting him bail, but Hagar was unable to raise the $10,000 cash or $100,000 surety.

 Comments are disabled on some stories about sensitive topics.